daniel-p-gonzalez/bon/docs/ch01-03-quick-tour.md

 end
 ```

-However, since types can be automatically inferred by their use, they are typically omitted.
+However, since types can be automatically inferred by their use, its convenient to omit them.
 Also, if we specify the type as `float` in this case, we can no longer also use the function with integers.

 ### Generic function parameters